Innovation in Senior Living Facilities Design

 *As seen in Provider magazine

-With over 25 years of experience, Robert is a recognized leader in the senior housing market with strong connections to market influencers and industry experts.
-As the Senior Living Studio Leader at LaBella, he mentors on design and senior housing, and leads design award-winning project teams.
+Robert is a recognized leader in the senior housing market with strong connections to market influencers and industry experts.
+As the Senior Living Studio Leader at LaBella, he mentors on design and senior housing, as well as leads design award-winning project teams.
 Robert is skilled in sustainable design, master planning, and graphic design.

-Robert has focused the last 15 years of his career on small house models of care for skilled nursing occupancies.
+With over 30 years of experience, Robert has focused the last 15 years of his career on Small House models of care for skilled nursing occupancies.
 He has worked extensively with The Green House Project on several projects in the United States.
-A signature project for Robert involved transforming the Canandaigua VAMC Community Living Center campus to a series of Small House cottages that provide a range of long-term care, dementia care, hospice, respite, geropsychology, and rehabilitation services.
+A signature project for Robert involved transforming the Canandaigua VAMC Community Living Center campus into a series of Small House cottages that provide a range of long-term care, dementia care, hospice, respite, geropsychology, and rehabilitation services.